DeviaVir/zenbot/README.md

 ## Known Issues and current status

-Currently (11 days after being released), Zenbot 4 is functional, but is having trouble reliably making profit.
+Zenbot 4 is functional, but is having trouble reliably making profit.
 At this point, **I would recommend against trading with large amounts** until some of these issues can be worked out:

 - Many people are reporting [losses in live trading](https://github.com/carlos8f/zenbot/issues/189) even if the simulation results and/or paper trading is positive.
 - This is my highest priority right now, since an unprofitable bot is not worth much, but please understand that reliably making profit is hard, and so is making a realistic simulator.